- 36 credits for degree completion

 The various ways to integrate the abundance of new data and information into decision processes that sports leaders face

-The program requires 36 points for degree completion, or 12 3-point courses.
+The program requires 36 credits for degree completion, or 12 3-credit courses.
 For required courses, you will take four core courses that provide an overview of sports business concepts and practices and how they are applied in real-world contexts.
 In addition, you will choose one required course from each of three categories: Sports Marketing, Sports Analytics, and Sports Projects.
 For your remaining five courses, you may customize your focus by choosing electives in a variety of disciplines or choose courses from among three elective groupings, or areas of focus:

 Digital Sports Media and Marketing